craftingcity/The-Known-World/Guilded Mystic Entries.md

 	- a description of 'first-contact' if known

 ## Entry Glossaries
-- A *Vault* is a safe and hidden site at which
+- A *Vault* is a safe and hidden site at which Items of Note are Kept.
+	- *Vault 0* is a Guild operated site deep below Coalition City.
+	- *Vault 3* is the Lair of the Brass Dragon, Kakurak.